URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Methodology

+\paragraph{Mixed Bias Module} Given the distinct priors across VRP variants, efficiently capturing the intrinsic geometric bias is pivotal for enhancing the cross-problem generalization of RL-based multi-task neural solvers.
+Current leading RL-based models generally adopt a heavy encoder and light decoder architecture, where the quality of the encoder-generated node embeddings plays a key role in overall performance.
+While prior studies like MatNet~\citep{kwon2021matnet} have attempted to handle asymmetry by integrating directional distance biases via parallel layers, such designs incur high model complexity and lack universality.
+Consequently, effectively encoding multiple inherent biases, such as symmetric and asymmetric distances, and relational dependencies, remains challenging, hindering the acquisition of high-quality solutions across a wide range of problems.

-\paragraph{Encoder} The encoder $\bm{\theta}_{enc}$ with $L$ stacked attention layers transforms $H^{(0)}$ into advanced node embeddings $H^{(L)}=\{\mathbf{h}_i^{(L)}\}_{i=0}^n$.
-The detailed process is provided in Appendix \ref{append:encoder}.
-Unlike prior work, we replace the plain attention~\citep{vaswani2017attention} with the proposed mixed bias module (MBM) that incorporates three structural bias matrices via three separate attention calculations: (1) an outgoing distance matrix $\bm{D}$; (2) an incoming distance matrix $\bm{D^{\mathrm{T}}}$; and (3) an optional relation matrix $\bm{R}=\{r_{ij}| \ \forall \ i,j \in 0, \ldots, n\}$, where $r_{ij} = 0$ if a predefined relation exists (e.g., pickup–delivery pairing in PDPs) and 1 otherwise, so that smaller values remain preferable.
+To address the limitation, we propose the mixed bias module (MBM) to replace the vanilla attention mechanism~\citep{vaswani2017attention}, which enhances cross-problem generalization while reducing architectural redundancy.
+As shown in \cref{fig:mbm}, MBM can efficiently capture three problem-specific prior matrices via three separate attention calculations: (1) an outgoing distance matrix $\bm{D}$; (2) an incoming distance matrix $\bm{D}^{\mathrm{T}}$; and (3) an optional relation matrix $\bm{R}=\{r_{ij}| \ \forall \ i,j \in 0, \ldots, n\}$, where $r_{ij} = 0$ if a predefined relation exists (e.g., pickup-delivery pairing) and 1 otherwise.
+This ensures that smaller values are preferred, aligning with the distance metric, where smaller values correspond to a larger selection bias.
 For the $\ell$-th layer, the MBM output $\hat{\mathbf{h}}_i^{(\ell)}$ can be expressed as: